Anopheles claviger: Scientific importance

-An. claviger was experimentally used to discover the transmission of human malarial parasite P. falciparum, along with the fact that only female anophelines can transmit malaria.
+Anopheles claviger was experimentally used to discover the transmission of human malarial parasite P. falciparum, along with the fact that only female anophelines can transmit malaria.
 Before 1898 it was not known how malaria was transmitted.
 The Italian biologist Giovanni Battista Grassi started investigating different mosquito species in the early 1898 on the basis of mosquito-malaria theory.
 He suspected that only certain species were involved in transmission of malaria.
 In September Battista reported the presence of malarial parasite in An. claviger indicating it as malaria vector.
 Battista performed human experimentation on Abele Sola, who had been a patient for six years in the Hospital of the Holy Spirit (Ospedale di Santo Spirito in Sassia) in Rome.
 With mutual consent Sola was bitten by malaria-infected mosquitoes for ten nights, and after few weeks he was down with tertian malaria.
 Battista and his colleagues Amico Bignami, Giuseppe Bastianelli and Ettore Marchiafava continued to demonstrate the same experiments in other patients and were always successful.
 In November they found the parasites on the gut wall of the infected mosquitoes.
 P. falciparum-carrying mosquito was no doubt the causative vector of malaria.
 They formally announced the discovery at the session of the Accademia dei Lincei on 4 December 1898.
 This experiment further established that An. claviger is the sole mosquito species responsible for human malaria in Italy, and other European countries.
 (In other parts of the world other species of Anopheles are responsible.)
 In addition the discovery laid the foundation for prevention of malaria by vector control of mosquitoes.